The quantum smooth label cover problem is undecidable: Introduction

-A game refers to a two-player multiprover interactive proof, in which non-communicating provers (or players) interact with a verifier (or referee) through a round of questions and answers.
-The players are cooperating and their goal is to satisfy a rule predicate, \textit{i.e.}~win the game, based on question and answer pairs.
+In more detail, a two-player game is akin to a two-prover interactive proof system.
+Here, non-communicating provers (or players) interact with an efficient verifier (or referee) through a single round of question and answer.
+The players are cooperating and their goal is to win the game by satisfying the rule predicate, a condition checked by the referee.
+In the quantum setting the players have access to the additional resource of entangled quantum states, and the ability to measure them locally between receiving their questions and returning their answers.

 A smooth label cover instance consists of a bipartite graph $G$ with disjoint vertex sets $U\cup V$, edges $E$, and an alphabet of size $n$.
-The goal is to assign labels to each of the vertices; however, the edges $e_{uv}$ impose 2-ary constraints on the allowed labels between the vertices $u$ and $v$.
-Smoothness is a certain global-to-local property on the constraints that ensures the assignments satisfying a near-optimal number of constraints must have a specific local structure.
-Each smooth label cover instance is a $2$-$\mathrm{CSP}$ instance, with variables (of degree $n$) corresponding to the vertices and the $2$-ary constraints corresponding to the edges.
+Given an instance, the goal is to assign labels to each of the vertices, maximizing the number of valid assignments; the validity of a label assignment to a vertex is determined by constraints imposed by the edges of the graph.
+Smoothness is a certain ``global-to-local'' property on the constraints, which ensures the assignments satisfying any near-optimal number of constraints have specific local features.
+It follows that each smooth label cover problem is an instance of a 2-ary constraint satisfaction problem ($2$-$\mathrm{CSP}$), with variables (of degree $n$) corresponding to the vertices, and constraints coming from the edges.

-An instance of smooth label cover can be played as a constraint system nonlocal game $\mc{G}_{\mathrm{SLC}(n)}$.
-In the game, the verifier samples a constraint $e_{uv}$ according to some distribution, and sends one variable $u$ to the first player, and the other variable $v$ to the second player.
+An instance of smooth label cover game can be played as a constraint system nonlocal game $\mc{G}_{\mathrm{SLC}(n)}$.
+In the game, the referee samples a constraint $e_{uv}$ according to some distribution, and sends one variable $u$ to the first player, and the other variable $v$ to the second player.
 The first player responds with an assignment to variable $u$, and the second player with an assignment to variable $v$.
-Finally, the verifier checks that the assignments to $u$ and $v$ satisfy $e_{uv}$.
+Finally, the referee checks that the assignments to $u$ and $v$ satisfy the constraint $e_{uv}$.
 The completeness of the game is clear: if they have an assignment which satisfies a large number of constraints, then they are likely to win the game.
 The notion of soundness is similar: players with a good strategy will be able to construct a good assignment.